rdkcentral/firebolt-certification-suite/README.md

 ### NOTE:

-`cypress/support/common.js` stores the default config.
-To override config based on the runtime environment, modify the corresponding config file `cypress.<runtimeEnvironment>.js` in root folder
+To override config based on the runtime environment, modify the `cypress.config.js` in root folder

 ### Options